 - Roasted Potato Salad

 - Baked Beans With Bacon and Ground Beef

 - Creamy Mac and Cheese

 - 4 cups regular Coca-Cola

 - 1 envelope dry onion soup mix

-- 1 can (8 ounces) tomato sauce
+- 1 (8 ounce) can tomato sauce

-- ½ cup tomato ketchup
+- 1/2 cup tomato ketchup

-- 1 small yellow onion, thinly sliced into rings
+- 1 small yellow onion thinly sliced into rings

-- 3 bay leaves
+- 2 bay leaves

 - In a medium mixing bowl, combine the marinade ingredients.

 - Pour the marinade over the top.
 Cover completely and marinate brisket in the fridge for at least 14 hours, maximum 24.
 Halfway through marinating, flip the brisket so both sides can absorb the marinade.

 - Slowly pour the gravy over the brisket.
 Top with sliced onions and bay leaves.
 Cover the roaster with aluminum foil.

 - Braise at 325 degrees for four hours.
 Halfway through, remove the brisket from the oven and spoon some of the gravy from the bottom of the pan over the brisket.
 Return to the oven to continue cooking.